Getting a Mortgage Loan in 2023: 4 Things You Need to be Aware Of

 It can be tempting to rely on the expert advice and guidance of a Realtor to inform you of any local market fluctuations, movements, or trends, but by conducting local market research beforehand, you can gain a basic understanding of what you can expect when you begin the search for your next property regardless of whether it will be your first or your forever home.
 This may, for example, reveal that whilst house prices in your ideal postcode are soaring, expanding your search radius by as little as half a mile may be able to expose you to your perfect home that you would have otherwise remained blissfully unaware of if you had been stubborn and stuck to your guns.
 Suppose you are confident that you have saved a big deposit and have taken the time to perfect your credit score.
 In that case, this step can be completed before you have even submitted a mortgage loan application to provide you with a much-needed competitive edge in such a cut-throat market.

 Mortgage Rates Are Likely to Rise

-If you have your sights set on applying for a mortgage loan and becoming a first-time buyer in 2022, you need to know that you must have a big deposit saved, your credit score will be assessed, you should conduct local market research, and mortgage rates are likely to rise.
+If you have your sights set on getting a mortgage loan and becoming a first-time buyer in 2023, you need to know that you must have a big deposit saved, your credit score will be assessed, you should conduct local market research, and mortgage rates are likely to rise.